LucasDelfino92/morrowindsharp/readme.md

 My mod list uses a working mod installation order and plugin load order that guarantees conflicts will be kept to the bare minimum.
 You can download a package containing these in .txt form from here: [**Sigourn's Mod List: April 27th**](https://www.mediafire.com/file/byikvr2e6ffw3hm/Sigourn%27s_Mod_List_%28April_27th%29.zip/file)

 The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
 For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Default\loadorder.txt**, overwriting when appropriate.
+Note that "Default" is the default generic profile name: you must place the .txt file in your corresponding profile folder.
-- Note that "Default" is the default generic profile name: you must place the .txt file in your corresponding profile folder.
+- If you use a different mod manager or don't feel like overwriting your personal **loadorder.txt**, you will have to adjust your load order manually.
+Simply follow the plugin order listed in **loadorder.txt**.
-- If you use a different mod manager, no need to worry: you may not be able to adjust your load order automatically, but you can do it manually by following the plugin order in **loadorder.txt**.
-Likewise, if you don't want to overwrite your own **loadorder.txt**, simply do as I said earlier and match your load order manually.
+- Your mod installation order *has* to be adjusted manually, regardless of which mod manager you use.
-- Mod Organizer 2 or not, you *will* have to adjust your mod order manually.

 More information on the difference between "mod order" and "load order" can be found in **Mended Morrowind** below.

 ## INSTALLATION INDEX